hakanotal/pdf2kg/README.md

 2. Run the application with `python main.py`
 3. Use the "Full Pipeline" tab or process step by step
 4. View results in the `output/final/` directory
-5. Visualize the knowledge graph in the "Visualization" tab
+5. Generate and view the knowledge graph visualization in the "Visualization" tab

 ## Project Structure